-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Port Angeles School District No. 121, as of and for the year ended August 31, 2019, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated May 19, 2020.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Port Angeles School District No. 121, as of and for the year ended August 31, 2020, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated August 9, 2021.

 We issued an unmodified opinion on the fair presentation of the District's financial statements in accordance with its regulatory basis of accounting.
 We issued an adverse opinion on the fair presentation with regard to accounting principles generally accepted in the United States of America (GAAP) because, as described in Note 1, the Accounting Manual for Public School Districts in the State of Washington does not require the District to prepare the government-wide statements presenting the financial position and changes in financial position of its governmental activities as required by GAAP.
-The effects on the financial statements of the variances between the basis of accounting described in Note 1 and accounting principles generally accepted in the United States of the variances between the basis of America, although not reasonably determinable, are presumed to be material.
+The effects on the financial statements of the variances between the basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.

-As discussed in Note 13 to the financial statements, in February 2020, a state of emergency was declared that could have a negative financial effect on the District.
+As discussed in Note 13 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.